Can you smoke roach weed?

 Cons of smoking roach weed

-It's gross.
+• It's gross.
 Smoke tends to ruin the flavor profile of flower, which is why half-smoked joints with plenty of flower left are significantly less fun to toke the second time around.
 But if you're less concerned about having an enjoyable experience and more focused on getting high, roach weed is perfectly serviceable.
-Like a beat-up car on the verge of combustion, it'll get you from A to B.
+Like a beat-up car on the verge of combustion, it'll get you from A to B. There are also better ways to make your cannabis supply last longer without smoking your roaches.

 How to dispose of roaches safely

 Wildfires have increased alarmingly in the 21st century.
 Dry places like California, which once experienced these devastating fires seasonally, are seeing the threat extend throughout the year, according to global climate change data from NASA.
-Point being, don't be that guy.
+The point is, don't be that guy.

 This may be obvious, but don't throw a roach or anything smoldering into the garbage or on the ground.
 Learn from my neighbor, Kevin, who tossed some fireworks in the trash on the 4th of July and nearly set the whole neighborhood on fire.
 Ensuring your smoking materials are extinguished can literally save thousands of acres, animals, and lives, so take a moment to do it right.